 \subsection{Related Work}

-Power decoding was introduced in \cite{schmidt_syndrome_2010}: for low-rate RS codes, it was shown how one can compute generalised syndromes from ``powering'' the received word, and that these can be used for efficient decoding by solving a multi-sequence shift-register synthesis problem.
+Power decoding was introduced in \cite{schmidt_decoding_2006, schmidt_syndrome_2010}: for low-rate RS codes, it was shown how one can compute generalised syndromes from ``powering'' the received word, and that these can be used for efficient decoding by solving a multi-sequence shift-register synthesis problem.
 One chooses a ``powering degree'' $\ell$: higher $\ell$ yields better decoding radius, but is admissible only for lower-rate codes.
 In \cite{schmidt_syndrome_2010}, a bound on the failure probability was given for RS codes over binary extension fields when $\ell=2$, but a general conjecture was given based on simulations results.
 The failure behaviour was then further examined in \cite{zeh_unambiguous_2012} and \cite{nielsen_power_2014}, where bounds on the failure probability were obtained over any field for $\ell=2$ and $\ell=3$.
 In \cite{nielsen_power_2014}, a reformulation of Power decoding was given based on Gao's decoder \cite{gao_new_2003}, and this was used to show that whether or not Power decoding fails depends only on the error pattern, and not the sent codeword.
-Power decoding has been applied in various other settings: for decoding Interleaved Reed--Solomon codes beyond the usual collaborative bound \cite{wachter-zeh_decoding_2012}; for improved decoding of Complex Reed--Solomon codes for use in Compressed Sensing \cite{mohamed_deterministic_2015}; decoding of Hermitian codes \cite{nielsen_sub-quadratic_2015}; and for decoding CRT and Interleaved CRT codes \cite{li_decoding_2014}.

 The Guruswami--Sudan algorithm \cite{guruswami_improved_1999} is a polynomial-time list-decoding algorithm up to the Johnson radius $J_{n,k} = n - \sqrt{n(k-1)}$ \cite{johnson_new_1962}. ``List-decoding'' means that the algorithm will return \emph{all} codewords within the decoding radius.
 For the algorithm one chooses two parameters $s, \ell \in \ZZ_+$, usually dubbed ``the multiplicity'' respectively ``the list size''.
 They satisfy $s \leq \ell$, and they need to grow large for attaining the best decoding radius: for a decoding radius of $J_{n,k} - \varepsilon n$, one needs $s,\ell \in O(1/\varepsilon)$ for any $\varepsilon \in \RR_+$.
 See \cite[p.
 58]{nielsen_list_2013} for an extreme numerical example with $\varepsilon \approx 1/n^2$.

 As noted already in \cite{schmidt_syndrome_2010}, Power decoding is related to Guruswami--Sudan when $s=1$ (also known as ``Sudan decoding'' after \cite{sudan_decoding_1997}): choosing the same value for $\ell$ yields (almost) exactly the same decoding radius.
 Computationally, there are more similarities, as noted below.